ExtremeFLOW/neko-top/examples/passive_scalar/readme.md

 - obviously testing... but we don't really have a good case to test yet When I did my derivation (I'll write it up neatly at some point...)
-- Double check with Casper what the BC's are, it looks like he keeps drawing parabolic profiles, is there a periodic or symetric directions?
+- Double check with Casper what the BC's are, it looks like he keeps drawing parabolic profiles, is there a periodic or symmetric directions?
 - The JSON stuff isn't finished
 - The adjoint BCs aren't finished
 - We need to look into non-dimensionalization etc more carefully,